markfahyicl/Dynamic-Functional-Connectivity-of-Escitalopram-and-Psilocybin-Response-in-Major-Depressive-Disorder/README.md

 | `synchrony_metastability.ipynb` | Calculates whole-brain and network-level synchrony and metastability and performs the associated statistical analyses. |
 | `leida_eida.ipynb` | Performs LEiDA and EiDA clustering, compares the information retained by the two representations, and analyses fractional occupancy and dwell time. |

-The parcellation notebook produces `parcellated_timeseries.npz`, which is the input to both `04_synchrony_metastability.ipynb` and `05_leida_eida.ipynb`.
+The parcellation notebook produces `parcellated_timeseries.npz`, which is the input to both `synchrony_metastability.ipynb` and `leida_eida.ipynb`.
 The saving cell is commented out by default it must be uncommented if this processed file is to be written.

 ## Data availability